-Neutrals are great colors in my opinion.
-Not only are they practical but also because they are soft colors that don’t compete with others, they never go out of style, making them a perfect addition to any capsule wardrobe.
-Neutrals are like a blank canvas that you can use to build your entire outfit from and because they are so easy on the eyes, they transmit a sense of calm and peace by the person who’s wearing them.
-But you must be asking yourself, how do I wear neutrals?
+Neutrals are great colors.
+Not only because they’re practical but also they never go out of style.
+Neutrals are like a blank canvas that you can use to build your entire outfit from, and because they are so easy on the eyes, they transmit a sense of calm and peace by the person who’s wearing them.
+But you must be asking yourself, how do I style neutral look?

-One of the things I like most about neutral colors is that they are so easy to wear.
-Because they don’t require much thought or effort from your part they can make you look put together effortlessly in no time.
+One of the things I like most about neutrals is that they are easy to wear.
+Because they don’t require much thought or effort from your part and they can make you look put together effortlessly in no time.
 However, if you’re looking for inspiration, I have a few style ideas that can help you get creative with it.

 There are several ways you can wear neutrals and style them differently.
 Here are a few ideas that will help you get started on a fabulous look for any occasion: